Fashion Revolution: History

-Fashion Revolution Day / Fashion Revolution Week
+Fashion Revolution Week

 The first Fashion Revolution Day took place on 24 April 2014.
 Fashion Revolution's hashtag #insideout was the no. 1 global trend on Twitter.

 The second Fashion Revolution Day took place on 24 April 2015.
 The global reach from online news and broadcast media was 16.5 billion and 63 million people from across 76 countries made the hashtag #WhoMadeMyClothes the number one trend on Twitter The YouTube video The 2 Euro T-Shirt - A Social Experiment had over 6.5 million views and won a Cannes Lions award.

-In its third year, Fashion Revolution activities took place over a week, from 18–24 April 2016 in over 90 countries around the world.
+In its third year, Fashion Revolution activities took place over a week, from 18 to 24 April 2016 in over 90 countries around the world.
 This Fashion Revolution Week began with Fashion Question Time at the UK Houses of Parliament. and the launch of the first edition of the Fashion Transparency Index, which scored 40 large fashion companies on the information they disclose to stakeholders and the public about social and environmental issues across their supply chains.
 70,000 people around the world asked brands #whomademyclothes with 156 million impressions of the hashtag on social media.
 G-Star Raw, American Apparel, Fat Face, Boden, Massimo Dutti, Zara, and Warehouse were among more than 1200 fashion brands and retailers that responded with photographs of their workers saying #imadeyourclothes.

-In its fourth year, Fashion Revolution Week took place from 24–30 April 2017.
-On Fashion Revolution Day, the second edition of the Fashion Transparency Index was launched, with a review of the transparency of 100 large global fashion brands.
+In its fourth year, Fashion Revolution Week took place from 24 to 30 April 2017.
+On 24 April, the second edition of the Fashion Transparency Index was launched, with a review of the transparency of 100 large global fashion brands.
 66,000 people attended around 1,000 Fashion Revolution events and there were 533 million impressions on social media posts using one of Fashion Revolution's hashtags during April.
 Over 2000 brands and producer groups responded, answering #imadeyourclothes.

-In its fifth year, Fashion Revolution Week took place from 23–29 April 2018.
+In its fifth year, Fashion Revolution Week took place from 23 to 29 April 2018.
 Over 1000 Fashion Revolution events were held around the world, including Fashion Open Studio and Fashion Question Time at the Houses of Parliament.
 In April, the third edition of the Fashion Transparency Index was launched, ranking 150 brands on how much they disclose about their policies, practices, procedures and social and environmental impact.